- Wrong NVIDIA software settings can cause the graphics runtime error on the Destiny 2 issue.

 - After the restart, download and install NVIDIA GeForce Experience to install the latest drivers.

-- Try launching Destiny 2 again and check for any improvements.
+- Try relaunching Destiny 2 and check for any improvements.

 4. Check your GPU for hardware failure

-- Play the game for some time and see if the runtime error occurs or look for any crashes.
+Play the game for some time, see if the runtime error occurs, or look for any crashes.
 You may need to check your graphics card for hardware failure if the issue occurs on multiple games.